 Yes /usr/share/gdb/auto-load/usr/bin/python2.7-gdb.py

-If, for some reason this has not been done, you can always do it manually:
+If this has not been done, you can always do it manually:

 (gdb) source /usr/share/gdb/auto-load/usr/bin/python2.7-gdb.py